angela1C/Programming-and-Scripting-Project/README.md

 In addition to `pandas`, the `seaborn` library is also used for plotting which requires `matplotlib.pyplot` for some functions.

 [seaborn.pydata.org](https://seaborn.pydata.org/index.html)
 >Seaborn is a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics
+It provides a high-level interface for drawing attractive and informative statistical graphics.

 [matplotlib.org](https://matplotlib.org)
 >Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms